 The spatial requirements for the production of internationally traded goods are radically different.
-The archetypical firm producing for the international market is in the manufacturing sector, the output of which is readily standardized and readily transported.
+The archetypical firm producing for the international market is in the manufacturing sector, the output of which is readily standardised and readily transported.
 Modern global manufacturing is input-intensive: many inputs are brought to the factory, a few processes are then undertaken, and the output is passed on, whether to other firms or to consumers.
 Hence, although such firms do not need to be near to local consumers, they need to have good access to transport arteries that link them to global markets, namely ports and airports.
-Further, to reap those scale economies of production that are generated at the level of a cluster rather than an individual firm, they need to be near each other.
-This suggests that their primary requirement is to be clustered together near an airport or port, or preferably both.
+Further, to reap those scale economies of production that are generated at the level of a cluster rather than an individual firm, they need to be near an airport or port, or preferably both.
 Lagos is currently the only really large African city that has ready access to both types of international connectivity.

 As with the CBD, even if a city has a port or airport, a cluster of firms can only emerge around it if sufficient land is transferred from other uses, and if common infrastructure services such as electricity, water and sewerage are installed on the site.
-A common means of organizing this is to create an export zone.
+A common means of organising this is to create an export zone.